kli2013/FFmpegLiteGUI/docs/transcode_en.md

 - **Delete preset** — select then delete (with confirmation).
 - **Export all presets (backup)** — dump the whole library to JSON.
 - **Import presets (restore)** — from JSON, choose replace or merge.
+- **Export / import Transcode project (new 2026-09, side by side with presets)** — the **"Export project"** / **"Import project"** buttons on the right of the preset row save and restore a **full snapshot of the whole Transcode page** (`.fflgproject`, JSON under the hood):
+  - **Differs from a preset**: a preset answers only "how to encode" and strips dynamic items (watermark, segments, trim, trajectories…).
+A project stores the **complete state** — encoding / filters / audio / crop / advanced / output / trim / segment join / audio trim / end handling, **plus the image-video watermark `watermark` and the text watermark `text_watermark` + `text_watermark_items`**, and the input file path.
+  - The file carries `project_type = "convert"`; the mux page's "Save / load project" has **no such key**, so the two pages reject each other's files (opening the wrong one shows a hint to use the other page instead of silently loading wrong data).
+  - On import the watermark dicts are written back in place (`clear()` + `update()`) because the Advanced tab holds them by reference — rebinding would detach the UI.
+The text-watermark list can be rebound safely.
+  - Good for archiving a whole setup (including watermarks) together with the input file, moving to another machine, or as a batch template.

 ---